pkienzle/periodictable/doc/sphinx/guide/formula_grammar.rst

 Some properties are available for groups of elements.
 Groups are specified as a chemical formula string and either density or cell volume for the crystal structure.
-While it does not provide any information about molecular structure, a formula does all complete control over chemical composition.
+While it does not provide any information about molecular structure, a formula does all com\ *pl*\ ete control over chemical composition.

 * Individual atoms are represented by periodic table symbol.
 These are case sensitive, so "CO" is different from "Co".